kiwiz/gkeepapi/docs/index.rst

 Manipulating Labels on Notes
 ----------------------------

 When working with labels and notes, the key point to remember is that we're always working with Label objects or IDs.
+Interaction is done through the :py:class:`NodeLabels` class.

 To add a label to a note::